natecraddock/zf/doc/zf.md

 `-p, --plain`: Treat input as plaintext and disable filepath matching features.
 Useful when the input lines are not file paths.

+`--preview`: Executes a command substituting {} with the current selected line and displays the output in a side column.

+`--preview-width`: Sets the preview column width (default 60%).

 `-v, --version`: Show version information and exit

 `-h, --help`: Display help and exit